lparry/travel-blog/source/_drafts/christmas.markdown

 tags: Edinburgh, Scotland, Nottingham, London, England, Christmas, NYE
 ---

-For Christmas 2013, Leigh and Nicolette had kindly offered to have myself and Matty P come stay with them up in Edinburgh, so I had sorted out my flight from Spain to go straight there.
-There was a minor freak out where my bag hadn't come out at baggage collection, and it contained pretty much all of my warm clothes that I very much needed, but there was about 10 other people with the same issue, and it turned out that one bag had gotten stuck on the other side of the conveyor belt and knocked a dozen bags off it.
+For Christmas 2013, My Melbourne friends Leigh and Nicolette who currently live in Edinburgh kindly offered to have myself and Matty P come stay with them, so I had sorted out my flight from Spain to go straight there.
+I had a minor freak out where my bag hadn't come out at baggage collection, and it contained pretty much all of my warm clothes that I very much needed, but there was about 10 other people with the same issue, and it turned out that one bag had gotten stuck on the other side of the conveyor belt and knocked a dozen bags off it.

 I got rugged up and then got the bus into the city to meet up with Leigh and Nicolette, and their reaction on my arrival about my giant moustache was just